JonAbrams/synth-di/readme.md

 ## What is a service?

 A service is a function that can be requested by another service.

-They are just ordinary JavaScript functions that are registered with Synth-DI.
+They're just ordinary JS functions, except:

-Each service must have a unique name (unique for your app).
+- Each service must have a unique name (unique for your app), unless being executed immediately.

-Each service has 0 or more dependencies.
+- Each service has 0 or more dependencies.

-When a service is executed, Synth-DI will invoke its dependencies first, along with its dependencies' dependencies, and so on.
+- When a service is executed, Synth-DI will invoke its dependencies first, along with its dependencies' dependencies, and so on.

-A service declares its dependencies by requesting them as parameters.
+- A service declares its dependencies by requesting them as parameters.
 Unlike ordinary JavaScript functions, this means that the names of the parameters are significant, and their order doesn't matter!

-A service need not be a function though (I lied earlier).
-It can also be a piece of named piece of data that is provided at time of execution.
+- A service need not be a function though (I lied earlier).
+It can also be a named piece of data that is provided at time of execution.

-If a service is not a function, then it can't have any dependencies.
+- If a service is not a function, then it can't have any dependencies.

-A service can optionally return a promise.
+- A service can optionally return a promise.
 If so, the service won't be considered "ready" until the promise resolves.
 The result of the promise is then passed in to its caller.
+- When a service is executed, a promise is always returned.
+- Each service is only called once per execution.
+So if two services `A and B` depend on `C`, `C` is resolved once and returned to both A and B.

 ## An elaborate Example